Evil Under the Sun: References to other works

-The plot has some similarities to the Christie short story "Triangle at Rhodes", which was first published in the US in This Week magazine in February 1936 and in the UK in issue 545 of the Strand Magazine in May 1936, and included in the collection Murder in the Mews (US title: Dead Man's Mirror) one year later.
+The plot is taken from the short story "The Blood-Stained Pavement".
+There are also some vague similarities to the Christie short story "Triangle at Rhodes", which was first published in the US in This Week magazine in February 1936 and in the UK in issue 545 of the Strand Magazine in May 1936, and included in the collection Murder in the Mews (US title: Dead Man's Mirror) one year later.

-In "Triangle at Rhodes", Poirot again witnesses an apparent liaison between two married people.
-Again everyone believes that the responsible party is the beautiful Valentine Chantry, who is the murder victim.
-In "Triangle at Rhodes" the murder is by poison and it is thought that Chantry and her lover attempted to murder her husband and that the plot went wrong.
-Poirot, however, reveals that the murder was committed by Chantry's husband in cahoots with her apparent lover's wife, Mrs Gold, who intended to frame her hapless husband.
-In both stories, the key twist is that the appearance of the seductress' power deflects attention from the reality of the situation.
-In "Triangle at Rhodes", Mrs Gold says of Valentine Chantry "in spite of her money and her good looks and all [...] she's not the sort of woman men really stick to.
-She's the sort of woman, I think, that men would get tired of very easily."
-In Evil under the Sun, Poirot says of Arlena Marshall that she "[w]as the type of woman whom men care for easily and of whom they easily tire."

 The character of Colonel Weston had originally appeared in Peril at End House and makes reference to that case upon his first appearance, in Chapter 5.
 Minor character Mrs Gardener is herself an admirer of Poirot's exploits and refers to the case of Death on the Nile in Chapter 1 of this novel.

 The title refers to Ecclesiastes 6:1, which reads, "There is an evil that I have seen under the sun, and it lies heavy upon humankind."
 (New Revised Standard Version of the Bible) Ecclesiastes 6:2 continues, "those to whom God gives wealth, possessions, and honor, so that they lack nothing of all that they desire, yet God does not enable them to enjoy these things, but a stranger enjoys them.
 This is vanity; it is a grievous ill."

-Film, radio, TV or theatrical adaptations
+Media adaptations

 Radio

 John Moffatt starred as Poirot in a 1998 five-part BBC Radio 4 adaptation directed by Enyd Williams with a cast that included Iain Glen as Patrick Redfern, Fiona Fullerton as Arlena Marshall, Robin Ellis as Captain Marshall, Wendy Craig as Mrs Gardener, George Baker as Colonel Weston, and Joan Littlewood as Miss Brewster.